An automation consists of a combination of steps, represented by individual panels in the automation flow diagram:

 - Check steps.

-Checks if, for example, an email has been opened before proceeding to the next step, or waits for a defined period of time, before checking.
+Checks if, for example, an email has been opened before proceeding to the next step, or waits for a defined period of time, before checking against an Event or a Customer profile property.

 - Check step paths.

-Defines the negative path and potentially, multiple positive paths that a contact can follow after a Check step.
+Defines the default path and potentially, multiple positive paths that a contact can follow after a Check step.

 - Delay steps.